Cart 0

 All pre-orders are fully refundable at any time.

-Howell Ski Bindings uniquely include a precision metal mounting jig ($100 value), DIN drill-bit, DIN tap, on-line mounting certification (or take the free jig to your favorite ski shop), 2-widths of ski-brakes, 2-sets of Teflon-topped AFD’s, and 2-sets of Teflon-topped integrated heel-pad / brake-treadles — FREE shippingand the joy of happy, healthy, pure alpine skiing.
+Howell Ski Bindings uniquely include a precision metal mounting jig ($100 value), DIN drill-bit, DIN tap, on-line mounting certification (or take the free jig to your favorite ski shop), 2-widths of ski-brakes, 2-sets of Nylon-11-topped AFD’s and integral heel-pad / brake-treadles — FREE shippingand the joy of happy, healthy, pure alpine skiing.

 ☀️ ❄️ 🏔️

-To select the model that’s right for you — click a model-image, above — or click a model-link, below.
+To select the model that’s right for you — click a model-image at the top of this page — or click a model-link, below.

-Howell Venus DIN 2.5–8 Extra ACL, MCL, meniscus, and tibia-plateau friendly for light and average-weight women.
-Light in weight.
+Howell Venus DIN 2.5–8 Extra ACL, MCL, meniscus, and tibia-plateau - integrity for light and average-weight, smooth-recreational female skiers.
+Light.
 Easy step-in even in champaign powder.
-Low stand-height to properly scale.
+Low stand-height for neutral balance.
 Utility-patented.

-Howell Mars DIN 4–12 Decisively ACL friendly with maximum anti-pre-release and maximum edge-control.
-Super-wide toe-cup, heel-cup, toe-AFD, and integrated heel-pad / brake-treadle — to provide powerful edge-control.
+Howell Mars DIN 4–12 Decisively ACL integrity with maximum anti-pre-release.
+Super-wide toe-cup, heel-cup, toe-AFD, and integrated heel-pad / brake-treadle — provide powerful edge-control.
 Low stand-height to minimize cumulative meniscus stress, or allow added lifters.
 Utility-patented.

 Howell Planet-B DIN 8–22 High-strength aluminum housings.
 Powerful F1-adapted valve-springs.
-Super-wide toe-cup, heel-cup, toe-AFD, and integrated heel-pad / lifter provide powerful edge-control.
-Solid stainless-steel inner-workings provide maximum durability during harsh racing conditions.
-Low stand-height allows race-plates while still complying with FIS stand-height rules: utility-patented.
+Super-wide toe-cup, heel-cup, toe-AFD, and integrated heel-pad / brake-treadle provide powerful edge-control.
+Solid stainless-steel inner-workings for maximum durability during harsh racing conditions.
+Low stand-height allows race-plates while still complying with FIS stand-height rules.
+Race-plates not included.
+Cant-kit included.
+Utility-patented.
 Limited production.

 CAUTION: HOWELL PLANET-B IS ONLY FOR EXTREME SKIERS AND RACERS.